China–Africa Development Fund: History

-The creation of CAD Fund was announced as one of the "Eight Measures" for Sino-African relations at the Beijing summit of the Forum on China-Africa Cooperation (FOCAC) by President Hu Jintao on November 4, 2006.
+The creation of CAD Fund was announced as one of the "Eight Measures" for Sino-African relations at the Beijing summit of the Forum on China-Africa Cooperation (FOCAC) by General Secretary of the Chinese Communist Party Hu Jintao on November 4, 2006.
 It was established in June 2007 with US$1 billion of initial funding by the China Development Bank and is envisioned to grow to US$5 billion in the future.
 The fund entered into its second round of fundraising in May 2010 to raise US$2 billion.
 In 2015, China announced its plan to expand the CAD fund to $10 billion.

 Investments

-The fund's primary purpose is foster Sino-African investment through bridging finance, financial advice, Africa specific managerial advice, and identification of potential investment opportunities as well as connecting African projects to Chinese investors.
+The investment mechanism of the China–Africa Development Fund operates primarily through the following processes: adhering to the principle of marketization, the Fund independently selects investment projects based on the investment policy set by the board of directors; It autonomously decides whether to invest and determines the scale of investment in line with the relevant investment decision protocols, aiming for long-term returns.
+Investments are allocated based on project merit rather than by country; the primary recipients of support are Chinese enterprises engaged in economic and trade activities in Africa or projects funded by these enterprises; targeted sectors include those crucial to the economic recovery and development of African countries, such as agriculture, manufacturing, and infrastructure that directly impacts people's livelihoods.
+The Chinese government has also implemented several preferential policies for the China–Africa Development Fund, including exemptions from corporate income tax on earnings generated from investments in Africa.

 As of 2010 the fund had invested in 30 projects in Africa worth around US$800 million.
 In 2009 alone, the fund invested US$140 million of China's total US$1.3 billion invested in Africa that year.
 The fund primarily focused on industrial development.
 For example, in 2010 it teamed up with several partners by contributing 382.5 million ZAR into a 1.65 billion ZAR investment by Jidong Cement to build a cement plant in Limpopo, South Africa.

 The fund has also participated in acquiring natural resource assets by forming a joint venture with China National Nuclear Corporation (then China Guangdong Nuclear Power Group) to acquire most of the Husab Mine for US$996 million in February 2012.

 The fund made a rare move in media in December 2013 when it was the financial partner in the acquisition of 20% of Independent News and Media SA, a newspaper publishing house in South Africa, for 400 million ZAR.